Yasunari Kawabata: Early life

+One of Kawabata's painful love episodes was with Hatsuyo Itō (伊藤初代), whom he met when he was 20 years old.
+They were engaged to be married in 1921, but only one month later Hatsuyo broke off the engagement for unclear reasons.
+Kawabata never completely recovered from the blow of losing her.
+Hatsuyo may have been the inspiration for some of his works, including the novella The Dancing Girl of Izu and several Palm-of-the-Hand Stories.
+She died following complications from a stroke in 1951, aged 44, but Kawabata was not informed of her death until 1955.
+An unsent love letter to her was found at his former residence in Kamakura, Kanagawa Prefecture, in 2014.

 While still a university student, Kawabata re-established the Tokyo University literary magazine Shin-shichō (New Tide of Thought), which had been defunct for more than four years.
 There he published his first short story, "Shokonsai ikkei" ("A View from Yasukuni Festival") in 1921.
 During university, he changed faculties to Japanese literature and wrote a graduation thesis titled "A short history of Japanese novels".
 He graduated from university in March 1924, by which time he had already caught the attention of Kikuchi Kan and other noted writers and editors through his submissions to Kikuchi's literary magazine, the Bungei Shunju.

 New writing movement

 In October 1924, Kawabata, Riichi Yokomitsu and other young writers started a new literary journal Bungei Jidai (The Artistic Age).
 This journal was a reaction to the entrenched old school of Japanese literature, specifically the Japanese movement descended from Naturalism, while it also stood in opposition to the "workers'" or proletarian literature movement of the Socialist/Communist schools.
 It was an "art for art's sake" movement, influenced by European Cubism, Expressionism, Dada, and other modernist styles.
 The term Shinkankakuha, which Kawabata and Yokomitsu used to describe their philosophy, has often been mistakenly translated into English as "Neo-Impressionism".
 However, Shinkankakuha was not meant to be an updated or restored version of Impressionism; it focused on offering "new impressions" or, more accurately, "new sensations" or "new perceptions" in the writing of literature.
 An early example from this period is the draft of Hoshi wo nusunda chichi (The Father who stole a Star), an adaption of Ferenc Molnár's play Liliom.